ReeceGoding/Frustration-One-Year-With-R/README.md

 `mtcars |> (function(x) Map(max, x))()`.
 I don’t like all of those extra brackets. `magrittr` can do it with just
 `mtcars %>% (function(x) Map(max, x))` or even `mtcars %>% Map(max, .)`.
+Regardless, base R’s pipe is still new, so perhaps I’m judging it too early.

 ## 5.5 Purrr